ossdhaval/mysite/source/while-coding/ai/generative-ai.md

 - What is a token:
   Token doesn't always mean a single `word`.
 It is how LLM considers a word.
 For example, common words like `the example` may be considered to be a single token.
 While words like `programming` might be considered as two tokens (`program`+`ming`).
 So, on the average `1 token` = `3/4 of a word`.
 So for 300 words would roughly equal to 400 tokens.
 - LLM charges: LLM models like chatGPT and others charge different rates for input tokens and output tokens.
 For example, price for input would be 0.0001$/1k tokens, while output is usually costlier like 0.002$/1k tokens.
 With this rate, it takes 0.08$ to create 40k tokens.
 40k tokens is enough reading material for one adult for an hour.
 So, overall, using 3rd party LLMs is cheap.

+- think of LLM as a reasoning engine in addition to knowing lot of things.
+This way of thinking will expand the usecases where LLMs can be used.
+Future uses of LLMs will be leveraging reasoning capabilities more than knowledge bank.
+- My note: So LLM = Reasoning engine + data store(RAG etc)